N6-Methyladenosine

 In eukaryotes, m^{6}dA (DNA) is enriched in transcriptionally permissive regions, colocalizing with H3K4me3 nucleosomes.
 Production of m^{6}dA is mediated by AMT1 (MTA1) and AMT6/7 (MTA9), which are distantly related to the RNA-methylating enzymes.
 The two form a complex and are inferred to exist in the common ancestor of extant eukaryotes, but have been lost in many lineages including animals and plants.

 In eukaryotes

 Yeast

 In budding yeast (Saccharomyces cerevisiae), the expression of the homologue of METTL3, IME4, is induced in diploid cells in response to nitrogen and fermentable carbon source starvation and is required for mRNA methylation and the initiation of correct meiosis and sporulation. mRNAs of IME1 and IME2, key early regulators of meiosis, are known to be targets for methylation, as are transcripts of IME4 itself.

 Plants

 In plants, the majority of the m^{6}A is found within 150 nucleotides before the start of the poly(A) tail.

-Mutations of MTA, the Arabidopsis thaliana homologue of METTL3, results in embryo arrest at the globular stage.
+Mutations in MTA, the Arabidopsis thaliana homologue of METTL3, results in embryo arrest at the globular stage.
 A >90% reduction of m^{6}A levels in mature plants leads to dramatically altered growth patterns and floral homeotic abnormalities.